Restaurants in passing: The Flo-Jean, Port Jervis NY

 "Once busy" describes the Port Jervis area very well.
 It was a canal town, then a railroad town and is now bypassed by intercity traffic altogether.
 At a time when all traffic passed over the Delaware at Port Jervis, the Flo-Jean prospered.
 Its prosperity continued through various owners during the time when the Erie Railroad's freight traffic was sorted out in the nearby yards.

-As detailed in the comments area below by +Thom Marion, the importance of Port Jervis as a transportation center declined.
-(Thom corrects my incorrect notion that the Lackawanna was favored over the Erie when the railroads merged and adds other interesting historical detail.)
+As detailed in the remarks below by Thom Marion* [see note at bottom of post], the importance of Port Jervis as a transportation center declined.
+(Thom corrects my incorrect notion that the Lackawanna was favored over the Erie when the railroads merged.)
 Interstate traffic that used to pass through town past the Flo-Jean took the new Route 84 bridge over the Delaware.
 In the 1960s, I boarded one of the last passenger trains from Binghamton through Port Jervis to my home in Middletown NY.

 Water Street, at the Flo-Jean's front door, shows the effects of this transportation shift.
 Vacant storefronts and detiorating facades are too common.
 Many buildings have been torn down, including most associated with the Erie Railroad operations.
 The contemporary picture is brightened by the rehabilitation of the Erie Depot, but the Flo-Jean's demolition was unavoidable.
 Operating a restaurant that nobody passes by anymore in a decaying, ramshackle complex of haphazardly connected individual buildings occasionally invaded by flood waters is too much of a challenge.